saveitforparts/Tailgater-Microwave-Imaging/images/README.md

 - "house.png"		  A structure scan comparing KU band (with "hsv" colormap), visible light, and 50% overlay of each.
 (Background noise in the sky is likely from terrestrial sources like radar and microwave radio)

 - "tailgater.png"	  Example of the antenna unit used for this project.

+- "Selection_Detail.png"    Shows an approximate area of sky scanned for the following two files:

+- "Selection_Low.png"     Low res (option 1) scan of the section of sky shown above.

+- "Selection_High.png"     High res (option 2) scan of the same section of sky.